solexapp/solex-desktop-public/README.md

 ### Vehicle console

 Solex has a "vehicle console" that presents a command line for controlling the vehicle.
 It's similar to the "mavproxy" tool familiar to ArduPilot developers, but not _actually_ mavproxy, and not the _same_ as mavproxy.
+So if you find yourself wondering "Why doesn't this do _X_ like mavproxy does?"
+It's because it's
+_not `mavproxy`_.

 You can arm, disarm, launch, land, start missions, stop missions, skip around in missions, point the vehicle at ROIs, etc. You can also extend the console to include whatever commands you want.